When short on time, and if looking for ways to make your hip and shoulder stretches more challenging, one option is to combine the two.

 Both of these are forward bends for the hips.
-Thus they stretch the hamstrings.
+Thus they are hamstring stretching yoga poses.
 They also stretch the shoulders.
 In the wide leg forward bend the hands are clasped and pulled rearwards and over the head (dwikonasana) while in the triangle forward bend the hands are in prayer behind the back (reverse prayer).

 Eagle pose (above left) is also a combined hip and shoulder stretch.
 It stretches the top leg and both arms in internal rotation.
-If you reach your shoulders forwards you may also find that it stretches the rhomboids.
+If you reach your shoulders forwards in the eagle arm position, you may also find that it stretches the rhomboids.

 Another balancing on one foot hip and shoulder stretch is dancer or "balancing bow pose" (above right).